‘CHINA C’ - Omoda 5 Independent New Review (Ref:1609/14149)

 Design and Build

 Omoda is determined that fashionable design should be a major selling point of its models, which is why you'd be unlikely to mistake the Omoda 5 for anything else.
-Certainly not the two cars this 4-metre-long compact family crossover is primarily pitched against, the Nissan Qashqai (which is slightly longer) and the Hyundai Kona (which is a little shorter).
-The main visual talking point is a huge grille which is almost completely flush with the front bumper.
-The rear gets a full-width light bar and if you opt for the plusher 'Noble' spec level, you get various red-coloured external trim elements.
-All models have a rakish profile with blanked-out C-pillar.
-And the EV version gets a bespoke front grille and modified side wings.
+Certainly not the two cars this 4-metre-long compact family crossover is primarily pitched against in Europe, the Nissan Qashqai (which is slightly longer) and the Hyundai Kona (which is a little shorter).
+The 5 certainly visually stands apart from rivals like those, with its rakish profile and blanked-out C-pillar.
+The silhouette's quite slippery too, with a drag factor of 0.281Cd.

 Inside, where everything is of surprisingly high quality for a mainstream brand, there's a high-mounted 10.25-inch infotainment screen.
 And a digital instrument cluster of the same size built into a single wide panel mounted on top of the dashboard.
 You're going to need to like smudge-worthy gloss black-trimmed panelling, but everything is decently screwed together and the things you interact with regularly are soft to the touch.
 Plus there's adjustable ambient lighting that varies itself with the selected drive mode.